Adults

 Symptom Solving is Exhausting

-When you are diagnosed with ADHD in adulthood, it can make you rethink just about everything.
+When we are diagnosed with ADHD in adulthood, it can make us rethink just about everything.
+And stay up far too late going down rabbit hole after rabbit hole trying to understand our new diagnosis.

-A shared experience for many late-diagnosis adults is sadness for the many paths they could've taken with adequate early interventions.
-And shame.
+A shared experience for many late-diagnosis adults is sadness for the many paths we could've taken with adequate early interventions.
+And sometimes we feel ashamed, like, "Did everyone know this about me except for...me?"
+But it is never too late to live your best life.